- Exquisite details

 The 2016 Bentley Flying Spur exudes opulence with its V-8 or W-12 engine.
 Both models deliver smooth, willing power and luxurious comfort.

-Bentley used to badge the Flying Spur as a Continental, but in 2014 Bentley split its lineup, making the coupes and convertibles Continentals and the sedan the Flying Spur.
+Bentley used to badge the Flying Spur as a Continental, but Bentley split its lineup in 2014, making the coupes and convertibles Continentals and the sedan the Flying Spur.

-Two powertrains are offered.
-The newest is the Audi-sourced, twin-turbocharged 4.0-liter V-8 with cylinder deactivation.
-It pushes out 500 horsepower and 487 pound-feet of torque, good for a 0-60 mph time quoted at 4.9 seconds and a top speed of 183 mph.
+Two powertrains are available in the Flying Spur, both turbocharged.
+The newest engine is an Audi-sourced 4.0-liter turbocharged V-8 that produces 500 horsepower and 487 pound feet of torque.
+Bentley says in the Flying Spur, the V-8 posts a 0-60 mph time of 4.9 seconds and a top speed of 183 mph.

 A Beluga specification for the V-8 model features a unique look inside and out.
 The exterior gets exclusive 20-inch black and bright machined alloy wheels and a gloss black radiator with a body-color lower grille bar.
 Inside, it has piano black trim, knurled gear shift paddles, contrast stitching on the seats and steering wheel, pile carpet floor mats, and boot carpet with contrasting leather binding.